abhayagiri/beginning-our-day/manuscripts/lpp.md

 themes.
 As we get to know them, we can see what works and what helps the mind direct itself towards the Dhamma.

-# Directing Attention to Contentment
+# The Dhamma of Contentment

 ## Luang Por Pasanno